Azure/bicep-registry-modules/avm/res/data-factory/factory/linked-service/README.md

 - Required: Yes
 - Type: string

+### Parameter: `description`

+The description of the Integration Runtime.

+- Required: No
+- Type: string
+- Default: `'Linked Service created by avm-res-datafactory-factories'`

 ### Parameter: `integrationRuntimeName`

 The name of the Integration Runtime to use.

-- Required: Yes
-- Type: string

-### Parameter: `linkedServiceDescription`

-The description of the Integration Runtime.

 - Required: Yes
 - Type: string